Tempered Glass Shower Doors | Design and Safety

 Law requires that professionals use tempered glass when building shower doors.
 In the event that your shower door breaks, tempered glass will cause the glass to break into dull cubes while regular glass will break into jagged shards.
 At Glass Doctor®, you’ll get safe and stunning glass shower doors.
 Call us today at 855-603-1919 for a free, in-home consultation.

 Showering Behind Safety Glass

 These are the stunning and luxurious glass showers that you see in magazines.
 The glass stands alone, without the metal edging that frames a traditional shower.
-They immediately open up the space, enhancing their surroundings and showing off your tile, vanity and accessories.
+They immediately open up the space, enhancing their surroundings and showing off your tile, vanity, and accessories.

+For smaller bathrooms, a standalone shower isn’t always an option.
+However, updating your tub with new sliding glass doors will definitely give the bathroom a boost.
 Depending on the setup of your tub, you can add frameless doors that open to the inside or just a door that opens near the shower head.

-Give us a call 855-603-1919 and schedule your free in-home shower consultation today.
+Give us a call at 855-603-1919 and schedule your free, in-home shower consultation to have a pro install your tempered glass shower doors today.